Guard Soldiers honored with Governor’s Outstanding Unit citation for Southwest Border support

-Kentucky governor Andy Beshear shakes the Soldiers hands from the seven Kentucky National Guard units who served along the southwest border since 2020 and gives them his coin after handing out unit citations during a ceremony at the Capitol Rotunda, Oct 26, 2023.
-(U.S. Army National Guard photo by Sgt.
-1st Class Benjamin Crane)
+FRANKFORT, Ky. – Governor Andy Beshear honored Soldiers from seven Kentucky National Guard units who served along the southwest border since 2020 at the Capitol Rotunda, Oct 26.

+Representatives from each unit received the Governors Outstanding Unit Citations for their service.

+They represented the more than 750 Soldiers who have supported civilian law enforcement agencies along the southwest border.

 |Date Taken: